Tannababy/FitForecast/README.md

 MIT License

-Copyright (c) 2023 - 2024 Ace Coders Team (EdX Front-End Web Development Bootcamp - Oct2023 Cohort)
+Copyright (c) 2023 - 2024 Lotanna Amobi, Alexandra Asanache, Alina-Cristi Osipov and Dean Warring (Ace Coders Team, EdX Front-End Web Development Bootcamp - Oct2023 Cohort)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: